 My daughter in law was coming from Boise, so I ask her to pick me up 8 baby chicks.
 I really wanted babies that were newly hatched babies, but the only ones she could get were a week old.
 Well, I thought, if all else fails I can put them in the brooder.
 So Susie, my daughter Mary and the grandkids went and picked me out 8 cute little fuzzy baby chicks.
 I was pretty excited when they brought them to me.
 We waited until it was dark when the hens were sleeping.
 Susie and I went out to the coop and carefully put the chicks underneath the determined hens.
 The babies quickly snuggled up underneath the hens.
 All was well.

 The next morning I went out to check on the chicks and give them some food and water.
 I found two very content mother hens snuggled over the chicks.
 They were not really impressed with me and made low growly sounds and puffed up their feathers.
 They eagerly pecked at me as I put food and water into the nesting box for the babies.

 I wanted to make sure the moms were well bonded with the chicks before I took them out of the boxes.
 Later that afternoon I went out to the coop to check on them.
 Everyone was pretty content with the new arrangements.
-I lifted the hens and their babies out of the boxes and put them onto the coop floor.
+I lifted the hens and their babies out of the boxes and put them on the coop floor.
 Everyone seemed pretty happy.
-And I retrieved over a dozen eggs from underneath the hens the they were collecting.
+And I retrieved over a dozen eggs from underneath the hens.

 The next day the hens and the chicks moved outside into a different chicken run.
 Now the other chickens can have the coop back with the nesting boxes.
 Problem solved…… at least this year.

-This years hens are Buffy’s last years babies.
-This is a story all in its own.
+This year’s hens are Buffy’s last year’s babies.
+This is a story all on its own.
 It is coming soon to http://brendaskidsbooks.com.
 Be sure and watch for the release of “Buffy’s Wish” coming in July.
 Feel free to check out the other farm books while you are there.